Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Introduction

-However, the existing number of radio sources with morphological labels is limited ($\approx1300$ in the MiraBest data set with two classes \citep{Porter_zenodo_2020}).
+However, the existing number of radio sources with morphological labels is limited (the MiraBest data set contains 1254 FRI, FRII and hybrid FR sources \citep{Porter_zenodo_2020}).
 These class labels are typically extracted from catalogues created and curated manually by experts.
-Small data sets used in the training of deep learning models for galaxy classification can be enlarged by data augmentation, e.g. by applying random rotations and reflections to the images (classical augmentation).
+Small data sets used in the training of deep learning models for galaxy classification can be enlarged by data augmentation \citep{Maslej_2021}, e.g. by applying random rotations and reflections to the images (classical augmentation).
 A different approach based on equivariance implements the symmetry constraints of the problem directly in the construction of the model \citep{Bowles_2021,Scaife_2021}.
 This may help classifiers to understand symmetries without relying exclusively on augmentation and may be particularly useful for problems with sparse data.

 In this work, we investigate a novel application of generative models to enhance the available training sets.
 For this augmentation technique, multiple neural networks are combined to learn the underlying distribution of a data set.
 We focus on the task of classifying different morphological types of radio galaxies.
 The morphological classification scheme by Fanaroff-Riley is fundamental for such applications \citep{FR_1974}.
 For the class FRI, the unique maximum of the radio emission resides in the centre of the source and the surface brightness decreases along the jets.
 For FRII sources, the two maxima of the radio emissions are located at the edges of the jets and the surface brightness in the centre is lower.
 As radio sources have a large variety of structures, we consider two more classes.
 Unresolved and point sources are contained in the Compact class.
 The Bent class consists of sources for which the angle between the jets differs significantly from 180 degrees.
-The two sub-types narrow-angle tail (NAT) and wide-angle tail (WAT) are further discriminated by the angle, but are fully subsumed in the Bent class for this study.
-As in \citet{Alhassan_2018,Samudre_2021}, we study a four-class classification problem, including bent-tail and compact sources in addition to the classes FRI and FRII of \citet{FR_1974}.\autoref{fig:my_label} illustrates the considered classes (FRI, FRII, Compact, and Bent).
+The two sub-types Narrow-Angle Tail (NAT) and Wide-Angle Tail (WAT) are further discriminated by the angle, but are fully subsumed in the Bent class for this study.
+As in \citet{Alhassan_2018,Samudre_2021}, we study a four-class classification problem, including bent-tail and compact sources in addition to the classes FRI and FRII of \citet{FR_1974}. \autoref{fig:my_label} illustrates the considered classes (FRI, FRII, Compact, and Bent).